Ask Slashdot: Can Linux Run a GPU-Computing Application Written For Windows?

 Re: no (Score:2)

-Alternatively if you need double precision or don't mind spending 5-10 times the cost of a gamer card you can purchase a Tesla GPU sinc
+If a VM is the accepted solution, the answer is still "No Linux cannot run a gpu computing application written for Windows."

+A VM running Windows running the gpu application is still Windows running the gpu application.

-graphics card not accessible in Virtual Box (Score:1)
+graphics card not accessible in Virtual Box (Score:2)

 Don't use VirtualBox.